mashadab/unified-kinematic-wave-theory/README.md

 ## Citations/References
-[1] Shadab, Rutishauser, Grima, and Hesse, 2024.
-A unified kinematic wave theory for melt infiltration into firn. arXiv preprint arXiv:2403.15996 (submitted).
+[1] Shadab, Rutishauser, Grima, and Hesse, 2025.
+A unified kinematic wave theory for melt infiltration into firn.
+Journal of Glaciology, accepted manuscript, pp.1-60.

 [2] Shadab, Adhikari, Rutishauser, Grima, and Hesse, 2024.
 A mechanism for ice layer formation in glacial firn.
 Geophysical Research Letters, 51(15), p.e2024GL109893.